waleedlugod/obsidian_notes/Ateneo/Year 2/Sem 2/HISTO 12/Under the Rising Sun/Inventing the East Asian Race.md

 A large number of people were perceived to attend movie theaters in Tokyo, Osaka, Keijo (Seoul), Taipei, Shanghai, Xingjing (Changchun), Fengtian (Shenyang), and other cities.
 Cinema-goers were equated with "the masses" that emerged from capitalism and consumer culture.
 Film writers aimed to cultivate "the masses" into Japan's "national populace".
-They also proposed incorperating the "new audiences", those outside the framework of capitalism and not within "the masses" such as provincial residents and minorities.
+They also proposed incorporating the "new audiences", those outside the framework of capitalism and not within "the masses" such as provincial residents and minorities.
 In parallel with the discussions of "the Greater East Asian Co-Prosperity", bureaucrats and critics criticized capitalism and modernism on the grounds they originated from the West, yet at the same time utilizing them for their own purposes.
 The mobilization system of "the East Asian race" was not recognized as the fantasy it was.
 "The East Asian race" was affected by issues identity to those of "the national populace".